mokkabonna/vue-vuelidate-jsonschema/README.md

 We can with confidence also create data properties for **added** and **nodefault**. allOf acts in a way as a extension of the base schema.

-However for the **not** validator we don't consider the default values, we always scaffold with undefined as the value.
-We don't want any default values in a not schema to be filled in, since they are likely to be valid against the not schema, and therefore invalid against the main schema.
+However for the **not, oneOf, anyOf** validators we don't consider the default values, we always scaffold with undefined as the value.
+We don't want any default values in one of these schemas to be filled in.
+They are also only scaffolded one level deep.
+If we didn't do this you would have to use `Vue.set` when adding new properties.
+Now we create them up front.

 ## Supported json schema validation rules